 That’s for several reasons, the most convincing of which is that the iPad Pro will be a productivity tablet, and has been rumoured to ship with a stylus.

-Lending credence to this theory is a leak from back in May that suggested Apple had pushed back the release date of the iPad Pro to get improved “pressure” sensitive displays ready in time.
+Lending credence to this theory is a leak back in May that suggested Apple had pushed back the release date of the iPad Pro to get improved “pressure”-sensitive displays ready in time.

-While it didn’t explicitly cite Force Touch, that does sound incredibly similar to what the display technology already offers.
+While it didn’t explicitly cite Force Touch, it does sound incredibly similar to what the display technology already offers.

 “It will be first applied on large-screen iPad,” reads the report.
 While that could reference a new version of the iPad Air, it’s more likely referring to the much-rumoured iPad Pro.

 A more recent report on August 20 saw generally reliable analyst Ming-Chi Kuo, of KGI Securities, suggest Apple will include a pressure-sensitive stylus enabled with Force Touch technology for the iPad Pro.